 The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 The result is a unified page that presents a variety of content.

-- Content sections display the content from Regular Pages.
+- Content sections display the content from Layout Pages.
 This makes them a good option for displaying text, buttons, and other blocks.
 If the section has a thumbnail, it displays as a background image for the section.

 - Gallery sections display images from a Gallery Page in a grid or slideshow.
 They're a good way to showcase multiple images in one place.

 - Album sections display content and tracks from an Album Page in a grid.
 If the section has a thumbnail, it displays as a background image for the section.